 Established in 1972, Smith and Smith is one of Australia's oldest and largest suppliers to the watch and clock industry.

-Supplying both the professional and the hobbyist for over 40 years, Smith and Smith has expertise covering all facets of the industry.
-Our knowledgeable, highly skilled, staff are here to assist and advise to ensure you have what you need to get the job done.
+Supplying both the professional and the hobbyist for over 40 years, with advice and repair, Smith and Smith has expertise covering all facets of the industry.
+Our knowledgeable, highly skilled staff are here to assist and advise to ensure you have what you need to get the job done.

 The ‘proper’ oil to use for the particular job at hand is, without experience, not easy to work out, unless you seek advice from someone who does know.
 Ask any one person, if you ask two you will have two opinions.
 The largest clocks most frequently worked on are bracket clocks, BIG and mostly British.
 Then there is the 4/4 chime, the American Shelf Clock, Enfield Strikes, right down to travel alarms.
 Thankfully the three grades I use cover each of these without any problems.